*Preparation for Ramadan and Protection from Afflictions*

 Mufti Muhammad Abdul Hameed Shakir

-Ramadan is not a month that arrives suddenly; rather, it is a great religious season, a complete curriculum for spiritual training, and a golden opportunity for self-improvement.
+Ramadan is not a month that arrives suddenly, but rather it is a great religious season, a complete curriculum for spiritual training, and a golden opportunity for self-improvement.
 Allah Almighty has made this month obligatory not only for hunger and thirst but also for the purification of the heart, piety, and training in good deeds.
 It is stated in the Holy Quran:

 O you who have believed, decreed upon you is fasting as it was decreed upon those before you that you may become righteous.
 (Al-Baqarah: 183)

 Piety is a firmly established state that does not arise suddenly but requires continuous effort, self-assessment, and a pre-prepared environment.
-That is why the Sharia emphasizes preparation before Ramadan, and this has been the approach of the Prophet Muhammad ﷺ, the Companions (RA), the Successors, and the great scholars of the Ummah.
+That is why the Sharia emphasizes preparation before Ramadan, and this was the methodology of the Prophet Muhammad ﷺ, the Companions (RA), the Successors, and the great scholars of the Ummah.

 Chapter One: Preparing for Ramadan Before Ramadan